 Preparing for Your Breast Augmentation Surgery

-Texas Center for Breast & Body Houston will give you instructions to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain vitamins and medications.
+Dr. Schusterman will provide you instructions on how to prepare for surgery, including guidelines on eating, drinking, smoking and taking or avoiding certain vitamins and medications.

-While making preparations, be sure to arrange for someone to drive you home after your surgery and to help you out for a few days, if needed.
+While making preparations, you should arrange for someone to drive you home after surgery and to stay and help out for a few days, if needed.

-Your surgery will be done in the state-of-the-art Museum District Aesthetic Surgery Center, located nearby.
-The center is designed to provide you with personalize care by friendly, thoughtful and experienced staff.
-Its ambulatory care concept offers you the advantages of reduced cost, easy access and a brief stay in a pleasant environment.
-Map.
+Your surgery can be performed at the state-of-the-art Texas Center for Breast & Body Surgery Center, conveniently located near our office.
+The center is designed to provide personalized care by friendly, thoughtful and experienced staff.
+Its ambulatory care concept offers the advantages of reduced cost, easy access and a brief stay in a pleasant environment.

-Breast augmentation is performed with a general anesthesia, so you’ll sleep through the entire operation.
-The method of inserting and positioning your implant will depend on your anatomy and our evaluation.Texas Center for Breast & Body will also discuss with you the pros and cons for the incision site specifically suited for you.
-Every effort will be made to assure that the incision is placed so resulting scares will be as inconspicuous as possible.
+Breast augmentation is performed under general anesthesia so you’ll sleep through the entire operation.
+The method of inserting and positioning your implant will depend on your anatomy and Dr. Schusterman’s evaluation.
+Every effort will be made to assure the incision is placed to make scarring as inconspicuous as possible.

-Working through the incision, Houston based Texas Center for Breast & Body will lift your breast tissue and skin to create a pocket, either underneath your chest wall muscle (Submuscular Placement) or directly behind the breast tissue (Subglandular Placement).
-The implants are then centered beneath your nipples.
+Working through the incision, Dr. Schusterman will lift your breast tissue and skin to create a pocket, either underneath your chest wall muscle (Sub-muscular Placement) or directly behind the breast tissue (Sub-glandular Placement).
+The breast implants are then centered beneath your nipples.

 The breast implant is placed behind the chest wall muscle (pectoral muscle).
 This placement feels and looks more “natural” because the implant is further away from the skin.
-It may require a longer surgery and recovery period, but typically results in less capsular contracture (scar tissue formation), and easier imaging of the breast with mammography.
+It may require a longer surgery and recovery period, but typically results in less capsular contracture (scar tissue formation) and easier imaging of the breast with mammography.

-After Breast Augmentation Surgery
+After Breast Augmentation Surgery in Houston, Texas

 Getting Back to Normal